 As cycling bounced back as a sport, so did the fame of Major Taylor.

-Bicycle clubs named after him formed in Columbus, Atlanta and Chicago.
+Bicycle clubs named after Major Taylor formed in Columbus, Atlanta and Chicago.

 On July 24, 2006, Worcester, Mass., changed the name of part of Worcester Center Boulevard to Major Taylor Boulevard.
-Two years later, a statue of Taylor was erected outside the city’s public library.
+Two years later, the city erected a statue of Taylor outside the public library.

 Nike markets a sports shoe named after Major Taylor.